 Maine Sea Grant is an active member of the Vacationland Resources Committee (VRC) of the Downeast RC&D. In 2005, this multi-organizational committee released the updated DESTINY 2010 (Downeast Sustainable Tourism Initiative Year 2010).
 The plan's vision is to "seek responsible and sustainable development of cultural and nature-based tourism opportunities for regional economic prosperity" in Hancock and Washington Counties.
 VRC serves as a liaision between tourism interests throughout the two county region, and produces a newsletter to over 1200 tourism interests.
 Please contact Springuel for more information.

-A Resource Guide for Sustainable Tourism is a comprehensive compendium of information for tourism businesses who want to green their operations.
+The Resource Guide for Sustainable Tourism is a comprehensive compendium of information for tourism businesses who want to green their operations.
 It is helping the Downeast/Acadia and Charlotte County, New Brunswick, region become a leader in the rapidly growing market for sustainable tourism opportunities.
 The Resource Guide, completed in partnership with VRC (see above), fosters sustainable maritime activities in the Gulf of Maine and helps tourism operators become citizen stewards by providing resources that help them green their operations while enhancing their economic potential.

 Maine Governor's Task Force on Nature-based Tourism Initiative